 kylie west: videographer, BLOG writer

-Kylie is a videographer and blog writer for San Francisco Bay Chapter of ACS.
+Kylie West is a videographer and blog writer for the San Francisco Bay Chapter of ACS.
 She completed the American Cetacean Society naturalist certification program in April 2018.
-Kylie has spent the past two years living in San Francisco doing marketing and communications in the tech industry.
+Kylie has spent the past two years living in San Francisco and working as a marketing and communications professional.

 Growing up in Southern California enjoying the ocean, Kylie has always had a passion for wildlife conservation.
 Kylie graduated from Stanford University with a double major in English and Film Studies and hopes to use her creative skills to partake in protecting endangered species.
 She loves to travel, spend time outdoors, and photograph wildlife.